esphome/esphome-docs/components/remote_transmitter.rst

   - **times** (int): The number of times to repeat the code.
   - **wait_time** (:ref:`config-time`): The time to wait between repeats.
+    (Between the end of the data and before next sync).
+Default 25ms.

 - **transmitter_id** (*Optional*, :ref:`config-id`): The remote transmitter to send the remote code with.
 Defaults to the first one defined in the configuration.